WP Umbrella Logo

 That’s it, easy peasy!

-Enable WordPress PHP Error Logs Manually
+Method 2: Enable PHP Error Logging in WordPress Manually

 If you don’t want to use an error log plugin like WP Umbrella or Query monitor, you can enable WordPress error log and retrieve PHP errors from here.